nkb-bd/wp-debug-log-config-tool/readme.txt

 == Description ==

 A simple debug helper plugin.
-Check **Debug Log** from the dashboard.Email notification can also be set.
+Check **Debug Log** from the dashboard.
+With Query Log & Email notification .
 It will trigger an **email notification** using wp-cron if there is any data in the log file.
 Using WP_DEBUG_DISPLAY along with WP_DEBUG, debug messages can be controlled to show or not.
 By default,it is off so users will not see any debug info.